Invitation to the Blues

 "Invitation to the Blues" is a song written by Roger Miller, sung by Ray Price, and released on the Columbia label.
 In July 1958, it peaked at No. 3 on Billboards country and western jockey chart and spent a total of 19 weeks on the charts.
 It was the "B" side to "City Lights", and the record ranked No. 4 on Billboards 1958 year-end country and western chart.

+The lyrics thanks the singer's ex-lover for sending him something he can't use—an "invitation to the blues."
+Since she left, he has walked the floor so much he's worn out his shoes.
+Her departure has caused such pain, taken away the laughter and sun, and he doesn't know what to do.